PCA Initialization for Approximate Message Passing in Rotationally Invariant Models: PCA Initialization for Approximate Message Passing

-\paragraph{Non-negativity of free cumulants.} Theorem \ref{thm:square} requires that $\kappa^\infty_k\ge 0$ for $k\ge 2$.
+\emph{Non-negativity of free cumulants}: The assumption that $\kappa^\infty_k\ge 0$ for $k\ge 2$ appears to be an artifact of the proof technique.
 As detailed in the proof sketch in Section \ref{sec:proof_sketch}, this assumption is needed to show that the state evolution of the artificial AMP in the first phase has a unique fixed point.
-We expect our approach to generalize to any limiting noise distribution $\Lambda$ with compact support, and we defer such a generalization to future work.
-In support of this view, the simulations of Section \ref{sec:simu} verify the claim of Theorem \ref{thm:square} in a setting where the free cumulants of $\Lambda$ have alternating signs (corresponding to an eigenvalue distribution $\Lambda \sim \text{Uniform}[-1/2, 1/2]$).
+We expect our approach to generalize to any limiting noise distribution $\Lambda$ with compact support, and defer such a generalization to future work.
+In support of this view, the simulations of Section \ref{sec:simu} verify the claim of Theorem \ref{thm:square} in a setting where the free cumulants of $\Lambda$ have alternating signs (corresponding to an eigenvalue distribution $\Lambda \sim \text{Uniform}[-1/2, 1/2]$; see Figs. \ref{fig:AMPSEsq2}-\ref{fig:AMPSErr} and \ref{fig:AMPspectsq2}--\ref{fig:AMPspectrr}).
 Finally, we remark that, if $\bW$ follows a Marcenko-Pastur distribution ($\bW = \bA\bA^\sT$, where $\bA$ has i.i.d.
 Gaussian entries), then the free cumulants of $\Lambda$ are all equal and strictly positive; see \cite[Chap.
 2, Exercise 11]{mingo2017free}.
-Thus, the assumption of Theorem \ref{thm:square} holds for noise distributions that are sufficiently close to the Marcenko-Pastur one, or for sufficiently large values of the signal-to-noise ratio $\alpha$.\footnote{One can add an artificial noise matrix with Marcenko-Pastur distribution to the data in order to make the required free cumulants non-negative, and the result would hold for $\alpha$ greater than the new spectral threshold.}
+Thus, the assumption of Theorem \ref{thm:square} holds for noise distributions that are sufficiently close to the Marcenko-Pastur one, or for sufficiently large values of the signal-to-noise ratio $\alpha$.\footnote{One can add an independent artificial noise matrix with Marcenko-Pastur distribution to the data in order to make the required free cumulants non-negative, and the result would hold for $\alpha$ greater than the new spectral threshold.} \emph{Continuous differentiability and other technical assumptions}: The assumption that $\su_t$ is continuously differentiable can be weakened to: \emph{(i)} $\su_t$ being differentiable almost everywhere, and \emph{(ii)} satisfying a mild non-degeneracy condition (Assumption 4.2(e) in \cite{fan2020approximate}).
+In this way, we can cover most practically relevant choices of $\su_t$ such as soft thresholding and ReLU.
+Theorem \ref{thm:square} also requires the technical assumptions in \eqref{eq:limiting_laws} and the text below it: convergence of the empirical distributions of the signal and of the eigenvalues of the noise matrix; boundedness of the $(2+\varepsilon)$-moment of the signal; and compact support of the spectrum of the noise matrix.
+We regard these technical assumptions as minor, and remark that they are quite standard in the literature.
+For the rectangular case, we also need the additional assumption that the law of the signal is zero mean and satisfies a log-Sobolev inequality, which is necessary to apply the framework in \cite{benaych2011eigenvalues}.